-Plan 2045: Connecting North Jersey, adopted in November 2017, is the current version of the NJTPA's federally required LRTP.
-Plan 2050: Transportation, People, Opportunity is now being developed and is schedule to be adopted by the NJTPA Board in late-2021.
-Updated every four years, the LRTP is a blueprint for long-range transportation planning and investment in the region.
+Plan 2050: Transportation.
+People.
+Opportunity., adopted in September 2021, is the current version of the NJTPA's federally required LRTP.
+Updated every four years, the LRTP is a blueprint for long- range transportation planning and investment in the region.
 Only projects and needs identified by the LRTP are eligible for federal funding.

 The LRTP is developed under the guidance of the Board of Trustees, through the Planning and Economic Development Committee.
-Plan preparation draws upon the NJTPA's ongoing planning activities, including regional and subregional studies, analysis of data about the transportation system's performance and forecasts about future conditions.
-Plan development includes a robust public participation process.
+Plan preparation draws upon the NJTPA's ongoing planning activities, described above, and includes a robust public participation process.

-The LRTP provides guidance for cost-effective investments while laying out the NJTPA's regional priorities for the coming decades, such as repairing and maintaining infrastructure, enhancing public transit, supporting walking/ bicycling, achieving more resilient infrastructure, promoting economic growth and protecting the environment.
+The LRTP provides guidance for cost-effective investments while laying out the NJTPA's regional priorities for the coming decades.